SmartManoj/Chaaru/README.md

 ```

 When using the local desktop option, the application will capture screenshots of your actual desktop and allow the agent to interact with it.

+Note: Set your display resolution to 1024x768 in the display settings to get the best results.